Our research is editorially independent but we may earn a commission for purchases made through our links.

 Fort Walton Beach, Florida

-Fort Walton Beach on Florida’s Emerald Coast is famous for its 24-miles of fuss-free shoreline where you’ll find plenty of budget-friendly fun.
+One of the best beach destinations in the Florida Panhandle, Fort Walton Beach on Florida’s Emerald Coast is famous for its 24 miles of fuss-free shoreline where you’ll find plenty of budget-friendly fun.
 Browse interactive exhibits at the historic Air Force Armament Museum, Gulfarium Marine Adventure Park and Emerald Coast Science Center, then admire colorful cottages and Hemingway-style wooden homes in nearby Grayton Beach, go fishing on Okaloosa Island Pier or look at fascinating artifacts at the Indian Temple Mound Museum.

 Jekyll Island, Georgia